HarshithaJ28/MineMind/UsageGuide.md

-# MineRiskMapper — Frontend Usage Guide
+# MineMind - Frontend Usage Guide

 This file explains how to use the Streamlit frontend (interactive map, path planning, labeling, SHAP explainability, Active Learning and the lightweight RAG geospatial query helper).
 Keep this next to the project root so field users and reviewers can find instructions quickly.